-So I finally visited Mount Vesuvius and Pompeii.
+So we finally got around to visiting Mount Vesuvius and Pompeii.
 My siblings and I had wanted to go since we were kids, ever since we had seen all those movies and read all those books about the place.
-All those books about the volcanic explosion at 1 pm on 24th August, 79 AD, and the legends and myths about the destruction of Pompeii…
+All those books about the volcanic explosion at 1 pm on 24th August, 79 AD, and the legends and myths about Mount Vesuvius and the destruction of Pompeii…

-There are so many legends and stories about Vesuvius and the destruction of Pompeii that you could get lost in them.
+There are so many myths and legends about Mount Vesuvius and the destruction of Pompeii that you could get lost in them.
 It is a wonderful place to be lost though, in the frayed threads of history and time.
 It must be wonderful to be an archaeologist piecing together the history of the world, and delving into the bowels of the earth to bring Pompeii back to life.

 The Greeks who lived in Pompeii were at that time ruled by the Romans who considered Pompeii a major trading sea port.
 The citizens of Pompeii believed that Mount Vesuvius was where their god Vulcan resided, and it was he who protected them, and gave them fertility and the best wine.
 (The wine drums from Pompeii have been found in excavations as far away as Turkey and other Mediterranean regions.)

 Just the day before the eruption in 79 AD, the citizens of Pompeii were celebrating Vulcanalia, the feast of the Vulcan.
 So when Vesuvius started erupting at 1 pm, excavations reveal that the people tried clearing ash from their rooftops.